-An Up Close Look at the Army's Fraternization Policy
+An up Close Look at the Army's Fraternization Policy

 Some relationships are considered inappropriate by the Army

-There are some specific rules about fraternizing in the Army, which has been updated in recent years to define what's acceptable and what isn't clearly.
+There are some specific rules about fraternizing in the Army, which has been updated in recent years to define what's acceptable and what isn't clear.
 The goal isn't to discourage soldiers from having any interpersonal relationships, or to prevent team-building among units, but to avoid unfair treatment and the appearance of unfair treatment between an officer or NCO and his subordinates.

 Part of the challenge of writing and understanding the Army's policy is that "fraternizing" is sometimes used to mean an inappropriate or prohibited relationship, when in fact, all three are different.

 Relationships to Avoid in the Army

 Essentially the rules seek to prevent inappropriate relationships between higher-ranking personnel and their subordinates.
 Relationships of the same and opposite genders are prohibited if they fall into any of the following categories: